-Many countries already have regulatory systems in place for these types of requirements.
-These systems may be similar in content and approach, but their differences are significant enough to require multiple classifications, labels and safety data sheets for the same product when marketed in different countries, or even in the same country when different stages of the product life cycle are covered by different regulatory authorities.
-This leads to inconsistent protection for those potentially exposed to the chemicals, as well as creating extensive regulatory burdens on companies producing chemicals.
-For example, in the United States (U.S.), there are requirements for classification and labelling of chemicals for the Consumer Product Safety Commission, the Department of Transportation, the Protection Environmental Agency, and the Occupational Safety and Health Administration.
+When work on the GHS began, many countries already had existing regulatory systems for these types of requirements.
+These systems were similar in content and approach, but their differences were significant enough to require multiple classifications, labels and safety data sheets for the same product when marketed in different countries, or even in the same country when different stages of the product life cycle were covered by different regulatory authorities.
+This led to inconsistent protection for those potentially exposed to the chemicals, as well as creating extensive regulatory companies burdens on producing chemicals.
+Implementation of the GHS is harmonizing requirements in countries with existing systems, as well as internationally agreed establishing an approach that can be adopted by countries that have no such regulatory systems.